KING-EDWIN/valuation-company/README.md

-# Stanfield Demo – Valuers Meeting Management System
+# STANFIELD PARTNERS – Valuers Meeting Management System

 This is a demo application for managing the workflow of a property valuation company, built with **Next.js** and **Material UI**.
 It features role-based access for all key steps in the valuation process, from client instruction to final billing.